 Confronted with this, he admits that he is Gul Darhe'el and gives a long boastful confession about how he slaughtered people and all his other crimes, and how Kira and her Shaakar resistance cell were insignificant.
 With this it looks like he will be handed over to Bajor for trial and execution, but something's amiss how did he know the name of Kira's Resistance cell?

-With this loose thread to sort out, Odo gets in contact with Gul Dukat, who provides surprising information: Gul Darhe'el is dead was given a highly publicized hero's funeral (which Dukat attended).
-Further investigation reveals that Darhe'el was not even on Bajor on the day of the accident and so could never have contracted Kalla-Nohra and that the prisoner spent a considerable amount of time researching Kira and was taking medication for the aftereffects of surgical alterations.
+With this loose thread to sort out, Odo gets in contact with Gul Dukat, who provides surprising information: Gul Darhe'el died six years ago and was buried under one of Cardassia's largest military monuments in a state funeral (which Dukat attended).
+Further investigation reveals that Darhe'el was not even on Bajor the day of the mining accident and so could never have contracted Kalla-Nohra, that the prisoner spent a considerable amount of time researching Kira, and he has been taking medication for the aftereffects of surgical alterations.
 Once again, Kira confronts him with the evidence, claiming that he is Marritza after all trying to pass himself off as Gul Darhe'el, but he tries to cling to it:

 - "I am alive!
 I will always be alive!!!
 It's Marritza who is dead!
 Marritza, who was good for nothing but cowering under his bunk and weeping like a woman.
 Who, every night, covered his ears because he couldn't bear to hear the screaming for mercy of the Bajorans [breaks down sobbing uncontrollably] Covered my ears every night I couldn't bear to hear those horrible screams.
 You have no idea what it's like to be a coward.
 To see these horrors and do nothing Marritza's dead.
 He deserves to be dead.